 How does ‘you’ make people feel?
 It makes them feel they matter.
 That your words are directed to them - not to the wide, generic world of anyone and everyone.

 Word 2.
 Imagine

 This is a wonderful, magical word.
-Open your copy with ‘Imagine’ and you invite your reader to take a holiday into their warm, fuzzy zone.
+Start off your copy with ‘Imagine’ and you invite your reader to take a trip into the warm, fuzzy zone of their dreams and happy thoughts.
 A place where there’s neither sorrow nor pain, irritation nor frustration.

 How does ‘imagine’ make people feel?
 It makes them feel happy.
 And what can be better than that?